 - Identify the process that needs to be automated first – The pilot project for automation needs to be identified first before RPA is implemented on all processes.
 Once you are sure of the benefits, you can choose other processes.
 In a similar way, a process can be automated entirely or partly.
 Either way, understand the process first and the effect of automation on it, before selecting it as the pilot project.

-- Human supervision is needed in automation – Ensure that the team is trained about RPA, the changes in the process after implementation, and the measures needed to be taken after deployment.
+- Human supervision is needed in automation – Ensure that the team has RPA certified professionals or at least are trained about RPA, the changes in the process after implementation, and the measures needed to be taken after deployment.

 - Allocating budget – Automation is a costly investment, so you need to make sure that enough budget is allocated for implementing the process.
 You have to keep in mind that few processes show immediate result while others take time to provide a good ROI.